a195297/iEntropy/README.md

 We build a new virtual environment.
 After installing the mentioned two packages, we have the following package list.
 The source code can be compiled successfully and run in this virtual environment.
+You can also check the packages by using command

     pip3 list